SuyeshBadge/fixin5mins/memory-bank/progress.md

    - Automatic upload of generated images to Cloudinary
    - Integration of Cloudinary URLs in the posting process
    - Fallback to mock content when AI service is unavailable
+   - Enhanced mock content with topic-specific templates (NEW)
    - Proper single image posting to Instagram
    - Automatic topic selection using LRU cache for content variety
    - Cross-category topic rotation for diverse content